NCAA set to pick title sites, could leave North Carolina out

 Republican legislators approved the bill while Democratic Gov. Roy Cooper wants the law fully repealed.
 A proposed repeal deal failed in December at the legislature.

+Berger said this week that discussions have been going on but didn't know if an agreement on the details of any repeal or replacement legislation was any closer.

+''It's going to take compromise from all sides if we're going to get something,'' Berger said Wednesday.

-Greensboro was scheduled to host first- and second-round games in the men's NCAA Tournament last weekend, but those games were relocated to Greenville, South Carolina.
+Greensboro was scheduled to host first- and second-round games in the men's NCAA Tournament last weekend and Charlotte is scheduled to host opening-weekend NCAA Tournament games next year.
+The games scheduled for Greensboro were relocated to Greenville, South Carolina.
 Playing before what effectively was a home crowd, seventh-seeded South Carolina upset second-seeded Duke on Sunday night.

-Charlotte is scheduled to host opening-weekend games next year, and the North Carolina Sports Association has said more than 130 bids have been submitted to the NCAA, estimating more than $250 million in potential economic impact.

-The law also led the Atlantic Coast Conference to pull its neutral-site championships out of its home state for this academic year, moving its football championship game to Orlando, Florida, and its women's basketball tournament to Conway, South Carolina.
+The law also led the ACC to pull its neutral-site championships out of its home state for this academic year, moving its football championship game to Orlando, Florida, and its women's basketball tournament to Conway, South Carolina.
 This year's NBA All-Star game was moved from Charlotte to New Orleans, and some businesses halted expansions and musicians canceled concerts in the state.